org-cloudbees-dragan/traditional-ha/README.md

 The Operations Center and both controllers are behind HAProxy.

-* If a request comes to HAProxy with $OC_URL host header, it is forwarded to the operations center container
+* If a request comes to HAProxy with $OC_URL host header, it is forwarded to the Operations Center container
 * If a request comes with $CLIENTS_URL host header, it is load balanced between all client controllers
 * The load balancing for client controllers has sticky sessions enabled